 Nora’s face hardened in response.
 Her blood couldn’t help but boil every time she was reminded of the fact that Robyn’s deadbeat parents didn’t care enough about their daughter to at least have the decency to make sure she was all right.
 Robyn had always been the outspoken one of the group, but even she had things she preferred to keep to herself.
 Although she rarely spoke of it, Robyn’s home life wasn’t the best growing up.

-Even so, everyone was well aware of the fact that the real reason her father left was because he knocked up one of his assistants, deciding to make a new family far away from his former one.
+Even so, everyone was well aware of the fact that the real reason her father left was that he’d knocked up one of his assistants and decided to make a new family far away from his former one.
 Whereas her mother’s ‘every once in a while glass of wine,’ on the other hand, was more like a few bottles of vodka per day.
 Despite all of this, no one ever dared to mention the absence of Robyn’s father nor the cold exterior of her mother for that matter, for fear of upsetting Robyn and out of respect towards her privacy.

-“Her Dad just blew me off and had the nerve to make it seem as if his daughter lying on a hospital bed wasn’t that big of a deal,” she seethed in disbelief.
+“Her Dad just blew me off and had the nerve to make it seem as if his daughter lying on a hospital bed wasn’t that big of a deal,” she seethed, disbelief written across her face.
 Nora couldn’t help but feel all the more angered but frankly wasn’t all that surprised.

 “Have you contacted the guys yet?”
 Nora asked.